QuantumMeta4/devflow-pro/README.md

 ### 🤖 Windsurf and Cascade AI Integration

-DevFlow Pro is powered by Together.xyz's CodeLlama model, and integrates direct with Windsurf IDE.
-This integration allows you to use DevFlow Pro through the Cascade AI assistant and as a extension.
+DevFlow Pro is powered by Together.xyz's Llama Vision 11B + FLUX.1 [schnell] model, and integrates direct with Windsurf IDE.
+This integration allows you to use DevFlow Pro through the Cascade AI assistant and soon as a extension.
 This integration provides a seamless experience with a custom DevFlow Pro environment for the Windsurf IDE and Cascade AI agent workflow.
 This provides intelligent code analysis, efficienct Cascade usage, and CodeLlama enhanced integretion with whichever agent is currently active.

 #### Features
 - **Semantic Code Understanding**: Analyzes code context and purpose